|

-up to its previous high levels, the beaches are clean, and the
+previous high levels, the beaches are clean, and the pleasure

 wide.
 You can see the southern

 Little Corner of Love.
-This is the center of the newly
+This is the center of the malecon

-reconstructed Malecon with a beautiful fountain and iron benches to the left.
+with a beautiful fountain and iron benches to the left out

-the lake and to purchase food or trinkets from the local
+wander down by the lake and purchase food or trinkets from the local

 vendors.
 Freshly made ice cream is a favorite treat!
 Fishing